Skip to main content

 Pro Tip

 Provably fair systems provide transparency that traditional casinos can't match.
-However, they don't guarantee fair RTP—just that the game wasn't rigged after the fact.
+However, they do not prove a fair RTP by themselves—just that the game was not altered after the fact.
 Use our free Provably Fair Verifier to independently check your crypto casino game results — supports dice, crash, plinko, mines, and more.

 Can Online Games Be Rigged?